 2) A GPA of at least 3.7 in courses taken in the Classics Department and an overall GPA of 3.30.

-5) An Honors thesis, i.e. a paper at least 30 pages long, double-spaced (excluding bibliography, contents, title page, etc.), resulting from substantial independent reading in primary and secondary resources and research on a topic of your choice, for a total of 9 credits in Classics, Greek, or Latin 490H.
+4) An Honors thesis, i.e. a paper at least 30 pages long, double-spaced (excluding bibliography, contents, title page, etc.), resulting from substantial independent reading in primary and secondary resources and research on a topic of your choice, for a total of 9 credits in Classics 490H, Greek 490H, or Latin 490H.
 The credits are taken with a faculty mentor and are normally spread out over 2 quarters.
 These credits may not replace the core 400-level credits in Greek or Latin required for your major, but they may be substituted for the additional required credits within the department.

 In accordance with this stylesheet, the paper should also be accompanied by a short abstract no more than 100 words in length.

-The student should initially consult with the Classics Honors adviser in person about her/his project.
-Provided the student has met requirements for admission to the departmental Honors program and obtained the consent and approval of the Classics Honors Adviser, the student should then contact and obtain the consent of an appropriate faculty mentor to supervise the thesis.
-At the beginning of the first of the two quarters for which one usually registers for Classics, Greek, or Latin 490H, the student will be expected to provide the faculty mentor with an outline of the proposed project and a schedule of study.
+Upon completing the Honors Application and Honors Check List, the student should set up an in person meeting with the Classics Honors Advisor, Prof. Connors (firstname.lastname@example.org), about their project.
+Provided the student has met requirements for admission to the departmental Honors program and obtained the consent and approval of the Classics Honors Advisor, the student should then contact and obtain the consent of an appropriate faculty mentor to supervise the thesis.
+At the beginning of the first of the two quarters for which one usually registers for Classics 490H, Greek 490H, or Latin 490H, the student will be expected to provide the faculty mentor with an outline of the proposed project and a schedule of study.
 At the beginning of the second quarter, s/he should provide a more detailed description of the paper, a progress report on the research, a bibliography of works read to date, and a schedule for completion.
 Because the paper is to undergo at least one revision until it reaches a form acceptable to the faculty mentor, students must submit a final draft no later than the beginning of the 7th week of the second quarter.
 Topics should require students to draw insights from, and make connections with, other related courses they have taken within and, where appropriate, outside of the Department.
 The scope of the topic should require the application of the student’s accumulated scholarship and demonstrate proficiency in research appropriate to an advanced undergraduate.